 - Height 6' 3", Weight 250 lb.

 - Debut May 8, 1995

-Controversial Jason Giambi, the 2000 American League MVP, has hit 440 home runs in the major leagues, thus putting him at # 41 on the all-time list when he retired after the 2014 season.
+Controversial Jason Giambi, the 2000 American League MVP, hit 440 home runs in the major leagues, thus putting him at #41 on the all-time list when he retired after the 2014 season.
 His career was spent with four teams, the Oakland Athletics, the New York Yankees, the Colorado Rockies and the Cleveland Indians.

 He has driven in 100+ RBI seven separate times.
 He has also drawn 100+ walks in a season seven times, and his 1366 walks rank as # 32 on the all-time list.
 He also got on base frequently via hit-by-pitch, with 180 times lifetime.

 He was at Cal State Long Beach at the same time as Steve Trachsel.
 He competed for the United States at the 1992 Barcelona Olympics.
 He was originally a third baseman, but was moved to first base and enjoyed his best seasons at that position.

 He is the brother of Jeremy Giambi, who had 52 home runs in the majors.

 He testified before congress in 2005 in the steroids hearing.
 That year, he admitted previously using steroids.
 Although presumably not on steroids in 2005, he led the American League in OBP.
 His renaissance that year after a very poor 2004 season earned him the AL Comeback Player of the Year Award.